Can You Use Regular Light Bulbs As Grow Lights?

 HID bulbs are very energy efficient.
-They may use a lot of power and emit a lot of heat, but they also give off a large amount of light that is powerful enough to flower any plant.
+They may use a lot of power, emit a lot of heat and require additional components like a ballast, but they also give off a large amount of light that is powerful enough to flower any plant.
 For this reason, HID lights are still the light of choice for most commercial indoor growers, although LED lights are slowly taking that crown.
 Read more about HPS versus LED lights.

 How to Set up the Lighting

 For a small garden of a few plants in a room with very little natural light, a standing lamp with three bulbs and a movable or goose-neck feature works well.
 Use two fluorescent bulbs with the highest wattage allowable by the fixture and one incandescent bulb.

 You want to aim the light towards the table with the plants.
 If your light fixture does have a movable arm, place the fluorescent bulbs closer to the plants than the incandescent bulb.
 This is to avoid heat damage.